okta/okta-auth-js/README.md

 Used in authorization and interaction code flows by server-side web applications to obtain OAuth tokens.
 In a production application, this value should **never** be visible on the client side.

+#### `setLocation`

+Used in authorization and interaction code flows by server-side web applications to customize the redirect process.

 #### `httpRequestClient`

 The http request implementation.
 By default, this is implemented using [cross-fetch](https://github.com/lquixada/cross-fetch).
 To provide your own request library, implement the following interface: